-Returning your form to us
+Returning paper forms to us

 We ask that all forms are returned to us BEFORE the day of your appointment, to give us chance to read them beforehand.

 Make sure your form includes your name and date of birth.